What Is Competitor Geofencing Advertising?

 4. Make your content compelling

 Once you know who to target and where to target them, the next step is creating compelling content that gets them in the door.
-You must give your audience a reason to choose your business over the competition.
+You must give your audience a reason to pick your business over the competition.

 Your content, whether it’s an ad or a push notification, must be compelling.
 You must show your audience why your business is a better option than the competitor.
 Highlight unique and important aspects of your business to further show your business as the best choice.